NOUIY/aws-cdk-guide/v2/configure-synth.md

 # Configure and perform CDK stack synthesis<a name="configure-synth"></a>

-Before you can deploy an AWS Cloud Development Kit \(AWS CDK\) stack, it must first be synthesized\. *Stack synthesis* is the process of producing an AWS CloudFormation template and deployment artifacts from a CDK stack\.
-The template and artifacts are known as the *cloud assembly*\.
-The cloud assembly is what gets deployed to provision your resources on AWS\.
-For more information on how deployments work, see [How AWS CDK deployments work](deploy.md#deploy-how)\.
+Before you can deploy an AWS Cloud Development Kit (AWS CDK) stack, it must first be synthesized. *Stack synthesis* is the process of producing an AWS CloudFormation template and deployment artifacts from a CDK stack.
+The template and artifacts are known as the *cloud assembly*.
+The cloud assembly is what gets deployed to provision your resources on AWS.
+For more information on how deployments work, see [How AWS CDK deployments work](deploy.md#deploy-how).

 ## How synthesis and bootstrapping work together<a name="configure-synth-bootstrap"></a>

-For your CDK apps to properly deploy, the CloudFormation templates produced during synthesis must correctly specify the resources created during bootstrapping\.
+For your CDK apps to properly deploy, the CloudFormation templates produced during synthesis must correctly specify the resources created during bootstrapping.
 Therefore, bootstrapping and synthesis must complement one another for a deployment to be successful:
-+ Bootstrapping is a one\-time process of setting up an AWS environment for AWS CDK deployments\.
-It configures specific AWS resources in your environment that are used by the CDK for deployments\.
-These are commonly referred to as *bootstrap resources*\.
-For instructions on bootstrapping, see [Bootstrap your environment for use with the AWS CDK](bootstrapping-env.md)\.
++ Bootstrapping is a one-time process of setting up an AWS environment for AWS CDK deployments.
+It configures specific AWS resources in your environment that are used by the CDK for deployments.
+These are commonly referred to as *bootstrap resources*.
+For instructions on bootstrapping, see [Bootstrap your environment for use with the AWS CDK](bootstrapping-env.md).
-+ CloudFormation templates produced during synthesis include information on which bootstrap resources to use\.
-During synthesis, the CDK CLI doesn't know specifically how your AWS environment has been bootstrapped\.
-Instead, the CDK CLI produces CloudFormation templates based on the synthesizer you configure for each CDK stack\.
-For a deployment to be successful, the synthesizer must produce CloudFormation templates that reference the correct bootstrap resources to use\.
++ CloudFormation templates produced during synthesis include information on which bootstrap resources to use.
+During synthesis, the CDK CLI doesn't know specifically how your AWS environment has been bootstrapped.
+Instead, the CDK CLI produces CloudFormation templates based on the synthesizer you configure for each CDK stack.
+For a deployment to be successful, the synthesizer must produce CloudFormation templates that reference the correct bootstrap resources to use.

-The CDK comes with a default synthesizer and bootstrapping configuration that are designed to work together\.
-If you customize one, you must apply relevant customizations to the other\.
+The CDK comes with a default synthesizer and bootstrapping configuration that are designed to work together.
+If you customize one, you must apply relevant customizations to the other.

 ## How to configure CDK stack synthesis<a name="bootstrapping-synthesizers"></a>

-You configure CDK stack synthesis using the `synthesizer` property of your `[Stack](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html)` instance\.
-This property specifies how your CDK stacks will be synthesized\.
-You provide an instance of a class that implements `[IStackSynthesizer](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.IStackSynthesizer.html)` or `[IReusableStackSynthesizer](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.IReusableStackSynthesizer.html)`\.
-Its methods will be invoked every time an asset is added to the stack or when the stack is synthesized\.
+You configure CDK stack synthesis using the `synthesizer` property of your `[Stack](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html)` instance.
+This property specifies how your CDK stacks will be synthesized.
+You provide an instance of a class that implements `[IStackSynthesizer](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.IStackSynthesizer.html)` or `[IReusableStackSynthesizer](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.IReusableStackSynthesizer.html)`.
+Its methods will be invoked every time an asset is added to the stack or when the stack is synthesized.
 The following is a basic example of using this property within your stack:

 ------
 #### [ TypeScript ]